alissonperes/personal_portfolio/ABOUT.md

 - **IT Support & Consulting:** Experienced in providing comprehensive IT support, documentation, and client training.
 - **Programming & Scripting:** Proficient in **Python**, **Bash**, and **PowerShell** for automating tasks and system integrations.
 - **Virtualization & Infrastructure:** Experienced in managing virtualized environments with **XenServer** and **OpenStack**, optimizing resource utilization and scalability.

 ---

-## Early Career Journey

-Started at 16 as an assistant mechanic and transitioned through various tech support roles, ultimately discovering a passion for networks while working at an ISP.
-Continuously pursued learning and career advancement to build a robust technical foundation.

----